allankyle/allankyle.github.io/README.md

 # allankyle.github.io

-# fun projects and exams
+Just for fun an learning